APanneerSelvam/udacity_portfolio_site_project/README.md

 # udacity_portfolio_site_project
-This project is developed fro udacity full stack developer course
+This project is developed for udacity full stack developer course